PowerShell/Community-Blog/Posts/2021/04/tfl-WMIEventHandler.md

 Additionally, you can perform management actions, such as creating an SMB share.

 WMI is, in many cases, just another way to do things.
-For example, you can use WMI to create an SMB share by using the `Create` method of the `Win32_Share` class.
+For example, you can use WMI to create an SMB share by using the `Create` method of the **Win32_Share** class.
+For more information, see the (class documentation page for the class)[https://docs.microsoft.com/windows/win32/cimwin32prov/win32-share].
-In most case, you use PowerShell cmdlets, such as the SMB cmdlets, to manage your SMB shares.
+In most cases, you use PowerShell cmdlets, such as the SMB cmdlets, to manage your SMB shares.
 The value of WMI is that it can provide you access to more information and features that are not available using cmdlets.

 In writing this article, I assume you have an understanding of WMI.